Edgio

 Rate Enforcement Example

-The Rate Enforcer tab will log a single event whenever your rate limit threshold is exceeded.
+The Rate Enforcer tab logs a single event whenever your rate limit threshold is exceeded.
 This occurs regardless of the number of requests that end up being rate limited as a result of this enforcement.

 In this example, you have configured a rate limit of 300 requests per minute with an enforcement duration of 1 minute.
 Assuming the traffic pattern described below, the Rate Enforcer tab will indicate that 4 events took place.